Local family asks for safe driving after hit-and-run incident

-Billings, MT- A family is asking people to slow down after a fifteen-year-old boy was hit by a car leaving the Target parking lot on Central Avenue.
+BILLINGS, Mont. - A family is asking people to slow down after a fifteen-year-old boy was hit by a car leaving the Target parking lot on Central Ave.

 Andre Wear was riding his bicycle to school Tuesday morning when he was hit, falling over while still on his bike.
 Thankfully, he only had a few scratches.